 Certification can only be issued to data controllers and data processors and cannot therefore be used to certify individuals, for example data protection officers.

 Article 42(2) also allows for the use of certification schemes for the purpose of demonstrating the existence of appropriate safeguards provided by controllers or processors that are not subject to GDPR for international transfers of personal data.
-The EDPB plan to provide further guidelines about this in due course.

 Certification scheme criteria must be: